dariamanea/security-final/README.md

-user logs in to sendmsg and recvmsg with username and password A message should be in a file in the Client/bin and user gives filename when prompted recvmsg prints message to stdout
+user logs in to sendmsg and recvmsg with username and password A message should be in a file in the Client/bin and user gives filename when prompted recvmsg prints message to stdout sendmsg can only accept one recipient at a time
 ```

 IV.
 ARCHITECTURE